Suyash878/InsuraBot/README.md

 # SmartDB API — (WIP)

-SmartAssist is an intelligent assistant powered by MindsDB and fine-tuned domain LLMs.
+SmartDB is an intelligent assistant powered by MindsDB and fine-tuned domain LLMs.

 Whether you're exploring large datasets, analyzing customer queries, or automating support — SmartAssist gives you **semantic search**, **AI classification**, **intelligent data analysis**, and **Google Sheets integration** all in one platform.